MarcoPolo/zig-libp2p/README.md

 1. Avoid thread contention.
 1. Minimize library code.
 1. Handlers may run on their own thread.
+1. Minimize buffering.
+If we can push data to a handler prefer that to buffering the data for the handler in the future.

 ## What does the swarm _Actually_ do?